 11. Headlong Flight by Rush

 Seven minutes of adrenaline RUSH best describes this explosive single by the Canadian rock band.
 According to critics and fans, this song was a fantastic blend of the band’s old-school edginess and their more recent melodic rock avatar.
 “Headlong Flight” is a testament that even after a career spanning decades, the band is still on top of their sonic game.
-The song is a part of Rush’s nineteenth and final album, Clockwork Angels, which debuted at number one in Canada and number two on the Billboard 200.
+The song is part of Rush’s nineteenth and final album, Clockwork Angels, which debuted at number one in Canada and number two on the Billboard 200.

-The track erupts with magnetic bass lines by Geddy Lee and hard-charging drum cadence from Neil Peart.
+The track erupts with magnetic bass lines by Geddy Lee and a hard-charging drum cadence from Neil Peart.
 Their spell-binding unison is later joined by some heavy-duty riffing by guitarist Alex Lifeson.
 With three different lead paths, there’s a lot of great guitar work in this one.
 However, the most awesome lead of the three is done in open E-tuning, which is an interesting choice as this song doesn’t feature any slide guitar.
 Nevertheless, it works brilliantly as the chord playing feels more organic in this particular tuning.

 12. Midnight in Harlem by Derek Trucks

 Hailed as the Master of slide guitar, Derek Trucks’ prowess in the technique is nothing short of legendary.
 And like his childhood idol and guitar legend Duane Allman, Trucks sticks to open E-tuning for most of his slides and riffs.
-Some say that Trucks has hardly ever been heard or spotted playing anything in standard tuning!
-Although strongly favored by slide guitar players, this tuning not the easiest to play in as the string tension is incredibly high.
+Some say that Derek Trucks has hardly ever been heard or spotted playing anything in standard tuning!
+Although strongly favored by slide guitar players, this tuning is not the easiest to play in, as the string tension is incredibly high.

 “Midnight Harlem” is played in open E-tuning with a finger-picking style throughout.
-The song was released by Tedeschi Trucks Band made up of Dereck Trucks and his equally talented wife, multiple Grammy Award nominee singer, and guitarist Susan Tedeschi.
+The song was released by Tedeschi Trucks Band, made up of Dereck Trucks and his equally talented wife, multiple Grammy Award nominee singer and guitarist Susan Tedeschi.
 This song was the duo’s first official release and a part of their album Revelator.
 The hit album won the Grammy for Best Blues Album in 2012.

 13. Prodigal Son by The Rolling Stones

 Here’s another entry for one of the most iconic and best-selling rock bands of all time, The Rolling Stones.
-Originally written by the versatile Robert Wilkins, who did Delta Blues back in the 1920s-30s, “Prodigal son” was covered by The Rolling Stones in their 1968 album Beggars Banquet.
+Originally written by the versatile Robert Wilkins, who did Delta Blues back in the 1920s-30s, “Prodigal Son” was covered by The Rolling Stones in their 1968 album Beggars Banquet.
 The song is based on a parable of a loving father’s reaction to the return of a wayward but repentant son.
 The message revolves around the power of forgiveness.

-A traditional blues stripped-down style song, “Prodigal Son” is driven by amazing acoustic tunes by Keith Richards and Jagger’s incredible vocals.
+A traditional blues stripped-down style song, “Prodigal Son,” is driven by amazing acoustic tunes by Keith Richards and Jagger’s incredible vocals.
 We can hear Brian Jones on harmonica and Charlie Watts doing a light, steady beat on the drums, perfectly accompanying Richards and Jagger’s performance.
 “Prodigal Son” is another excellent example of magic Keith Richards can do with an acoustic in an alternate tuning, as in this case in open E.

 14. Little Martha By Allman Brothers Band